You’re looking for the best FREE Pinterest scheduler . . . if such a thing exists.

 To schedule several pins each day, a week at a time, you could use either the native Pinterest scheduler or Hootsuite.

-To schedule 30 pins each day, you can use Hootsuite (just note that you’ll have to log back in each day to create a schedule for the next day).
+To schedule 30 pins each day, you can use Hootsuite (just note that you’ll have to log back in each day to create a new schedule for the next day).

 You could use all 3 schedulers at the same time to try out different strategies, and be able to schedule more content in the process.